IoTDATALab/RTCoInfer/README.md

 # RTCoInfer
-The implementation of paper : RTCoInfer: Real-time Edge-Cloud Collaborative CNN Inference for Stream Analytics on Ubiquitous Images
+The implementation of paper : RTCoInfer: Real-time Edge-Cloud Collaborative CNN Inference for Stream Analytics on Ubiquitous Images.
+The project is under re-organization and will be presented in a few days